MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 {% hint style='info' %}
 ### What's a YML?

 A YML (or properly, 'YAML' for **Y**et **A**nother **M**arkup **L**anguage) file is just a text file with strict formatting rules that govern how the file is divided into sections and how one line relates to the next.
 YAML files use two spaces (not tabs) for each level of indentation, and Docker is very particular about YAML syntax.
+Throughout this guide, we'll refer to "levels" of indentation, e.g. "2nd level" would mean an indentation of four spaces.

 Your IDE should have a plugin to facilitate YAML syntax, like Visual Studio's [YAML](https://marketplace.visualstudio.com/items?itemName=adamvoss.yaml) by Adam Voss or Sublime Text's [Pretty YAML](https://packagecontrol.io/packages/Pretty%20YAML).
 {% endhint %}